simmonsja/cnn-shoreline-detect/README.md

 This code adapts the HED CNN architecture developed by [Xie and Tu (2015)](http://openaccess.thecvf.com/content_iccv_2015/papers/Xie_Holistically-Nested_Edge_Detection_ICCV_2015_paper.pdf) and is adapted from a PyTorch implementation by [buntyke](https://github.com/buntyke/pytorch-hed).

+### Folder structure
+    - The root folder contains the jupyter notebook files detailed below
+    - ./figures contains the printed outputs of the model
+    - ./functions contains the functions called by the jupyter notebooks implementing the HED CNN
+    - ./models contains pretrained model weights for the shoreline detection CNN
+    - ./test_sites contains some unseen trial images on which the model can be tested

 ### Training data
 The CNN model provided was trained on images from six sites monitored as a part of the [Water Research Laboratory](http://www.wrl.unsw.edu.au) (UNSW Syney) [coastal imaging program](http://ci.wrl.unsw.edu.au).
 Training images used were time-averaged and oblique.
 Checked shorelines form an existing database were used to train the model and were provided as vectors of U (width), V (height) pixel coordinates.